AlexNguyenJJ/User-Page/index.md

 basic hygiene) and are so adorable and cute!
 My family recently got a few kittens and there are some in the CATS folder.
 Here's [two of them sleeping!](./CATS/Kittens_sleeping_next_to_Alum_Foil.jpg)

 I also like to play sports such as volleyball and tennis!
-If you ever need someone to play with, HMU!

 I have a few life goals I wish to accomplish, to keep me motiviated and excited about living as well as keeping me on track for more end of life goals:

 - [x] Get my first internship!
-- [ ] Graduate college
+- [x] Graduate college
 - [ ] Become a valued employee in a respectable company
 - [ ] Raise a family
 - [ ] Be happy and satisfied with my life